* Investors detect dovishness in Fed inflation language

 Benchmark 10-year notes were last down 8/32 in price to yield 2.31 percent, up from 2.28 percent on Wednesday.

-Oil prices extended recent gains in the wake of Wednesay's surprising slump in U.S. inventories that encouraged hopes that a global crude glut would recede.
+Oil prices edged higher after hitting eight-week highs Wednesday in the wake of a surprising slump in U.S. inventories that encouraged hopes that a global crude glut would recede.

-(Additional reporting by Marc Jones in London, Sinead Carew in New York, Wayne Cole in Sydney; Editing by Bernadette Baum and Nick Zieminski)
+(Additional reporting by Marc Jones in London; Wayne Cole in Sydney; Editing by Bernadette Baum)